 (d) the Directors of the Company and/or any of them be and are hereby authorised to complete and do all such acts and things (including executing such documents as may be required) as they and/or he may consider expedient or necessary to give effect to the transactions contemplated by this Resolution."

-[See Explanatory Note (c)]
+[See Explanatory Note (d)]

-NOTICE IS HEREBY GIVEN that the Share Transfer Books and Register of Members of the Company will be closed on 15 May 2014 for the purposes of ascertaining members' entitlements to the proposed First and Final Dividend (the "Proposed Dividend") for the financial year ended 31 December 2013.
+NOTICE IS HEREBY GIVEN that the Share Transfer Books and Register of Members of the Company will be closed on 15 May 2015 for the purpose of determining members' entitlements to the proposed first and final tax exempt (onetier) dividend of 0.5 cent per ordinary share and special tax exempt (one-tier) dividend of 0.5 cent per ordinary share for the financial year ended 31 December 2014 (the "Proposed Dividends").
 Duly completed transfers received by the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd., 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623, up to 5.00 p.m. on 14 May 2014 will be registered to determine entitlements to the Proposed Dividend.
+Ltd., 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623, up to 5.00 p.m. on 14 May 2015 will be registered before members' entitlements to the Proposed Dividends are determined.

-Members (being depositors) whose securities accounts with The Central Depository (Pte) Limited are credited with ordinary shares as at 5.00 p.m. on 14 May 2014 will rank for the Proposed Dividend.
+Members (being depositors) whose securities accounts with The Central Depository (Pte) Limited are credited with shares as at 5.00 p.m. on 14 May 2015 will rank for the Proposed Dividends.

-The Proposed Dividend, if approved by members at the 2014 Annual General Meeting, will be paid on 28 May 2014.
+The Proposed Dividends, if approved by members at the 2015 Annual General Meeting, will be paid on 28 May 2015.